AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Discussion.md

 including manual record review, one session required 1-3 days of work, for a total of 1-2 weeks for the whole process (including record collection).
-That is a considerable saving of time compared to the months usually required for the screening phase of systematic reviews (Allen & Olkin, 1999; Bannach-Brown et al., 2019; Borah et al., 2017).
-To our knowledge, our data sets are larger than what is typical in most SRA studies (O’Mara-Eves et al., 2015; Olorisade et al., 2016), emphasising the reliability of the tool in real-world scenarios.
+That is a considerable saving of time compared to the multiple months usually required for the screening phase of systematic reviews (Allen & Olkin, 1999; Bannach-Brown et al., 2019; Borah et al., 2017).
+To our knowledge, the amount of data processed (\~100.000 records) were larger than what is typical in most SRA studies (O’Mara-Eves et al., 2015; Olorisade et al., 2016), emphasising the reliability of the tool in real-world scenarios.

 The last module of our framework is a data-driven query generation algorithm.
-Creating an efficient and efficacious search query is a complex task (Hammerstrøm et al., 2010; Lefebvre et al., 2011) since it requires building a combination of positive and negative terms to maximise the number of relevant search results while minimising the total number of results.
-Our solution joins a sensitivity-driven subquery proposal engine based on concurrent decision trees (Blanco-Justicia & Domingo-Ferrer, 2019; Moore et al., 2018) built on the BART ensemble PPD with a human review step and an efficiency-driven query joiner.
+Creating an efficient and efficacious search query is a complex task (Hammerstrøm et al., 2010; Lefebvre et al., 2011) since it requires building a combination of positive and negative terms to maximise the number of relevant search results while minimising the total number of records to review.
+Our solution joins a sensitivity-driven subquery proposal engine based on concurrent decision trees (Blanco-Justicia & Domingo-Ferrer, 2019; Moore et al., 2018) built on the BART ensemble PPD with a human review step and an efficiency-driven query builder.
 The aim is to generate a second query that helps find records missed during the first session search.
 The generated query allowed indeed to retrieve few more positive matches not found in session 1, but at the cost of a significant increase in the number of documents.
 One interesting aspect of this functionality is that it provides a human-readable overview of the classification rules learned by the classification model, showing which combination of terms was